dynamicguy/mw-docs/docs/advanced/extensions.md

 ---
 ## Introduction

-MajorityWorld is built based on extensions architecture.
+DrikGallery is built based on extensions architecture.
 It includes hooks for most standard operations, such as the calculation of prices in the checkout or calling certain actions when an order has been created.

-MajorityWorld arrives with some plugins already implemented by default.
+DrikGallery arrives with some plugins already implemented by default.
 These plugins are located in `saleor.extensions.plugins`.
 To provide the `ExtensionManager` with a list of enabled plugins, include the Python plugin path in the `settings.PLUGINS` list.

 ### Tips on writing your own plugin